PHP $_REQUEST Superglobal

 Try it Yourself »

-Using $_REQUEST on $_GET Requests
+Using $_REQUEST on GET Request

 GET request can be form submissions as in the example above, with the

-attribute of the HTML <form>
+method attribute of the

-element set to GET
+element is set to "get".

-HTML link
+HTML link with URL query parameters:

 <html>